Vitols999/QMS-WIKI/TroubleShooting.md

 the system's temporary folder.
 On a Windows 7 installation this temporary folder seems to be C:\Users\your user name\AppData\Local\Temp.
-That log file may give additional insight to the root cause.
+That logfile may give additional insight to the root cause.

 ## Create a backtrace of a crash on Linux